 Jul 31, 2020 Cedars-Sinai Staff

-Beyond the frantic early days and exhausting nights, healthcare professionals show up to fight COVID-19.
+Cedars-Sinai healthcare professionals show up every day to fight COVID-19.
 They quickly yet effectively adapt to ever-changing guidelines about the nature of the disease and its management.
 As infection rates soar and ebb, clinicians and other team members reconfigure their roles and the hospital’s physical landscape.
-They seek the best treatments, comfort families and care for patients, themselves and their colleagues.
+They seek the best treatments, comfort families—and care for patients, themselves and their colleagues.
 From the Intensive Care Unit (ICU) to the pharmacy, every Cedars-Sinai employee plays a critical role in a unified force—but their experiences are unique.
-Here, several share their perspectives from the pandemic's front lines.
+Here, several share their perspectives from the pandemic front lines.

 "I continue to see the Cedars-Sinai spirit, which is kindness, courtesy and respect.
 I see smiles.
 I see us being compassionate and caring for people—reassuring them and comforting them."

 "I can't say enough about how heroic our frontline staff has been.
 We have faced unprecedented challenges with everything from patient care to testing to supply chain management—all evolving very rapidly.
 In just a few weeks, we produced more than 60 protocols to define safety practices in many areas—from Admissions to Labor and Delivery.
 I’m really proud of how all this was developed so quickly from scratch in a multidisciplinary way."

 JONATHAN GREIN, MD

 "A lot of this started over Passover and Easter, so we put up signs in ICU windows because we couldn’t go into patient rooms.
 Some patients saw me with the sign and would smile and give a thumbs up.
 Afterward, they told us they had no idea even what time of year it was.
 It reminded us of how painful it is not to be able to do simple things we often take for granted, like gather together as a community."